 Figuring out what the hex number for each character in the table is can be found in a similar fashion.
 However, determining the decimal equivalent for each character is a little different.
 You have to add the column's decimal number to the row's decimal number.
 Let's do a quick test.
-What are the binary, hex and decimal numbers that are associated with the ASCII
+What are the binary, hex and decimal numbers that are associated with the ASCII character '#'?

-#?
 If you said 00100011, 23 and 35, you are correct.
-One last tip, people usually ASCII as "ASK-ee".
+One last tip, people usually pronounce ASCII as "ASK-ee".

-The are other code sets you may come across.
-One that's used primarily on IBM mainframes about (Extended Binary Coded Data Interchange Code).
-I think the person(s) who came that acronym went to the Redundancy School of Redundancy!
-The EBCDIC code set a different combination of 8 bits to represent various characters.
-It is not compatible with It is usually pronounced "EB-such-dick".
+There are other code sets you may come across.
+One that's used primarily on IBM mainframes is EBCDIC (Extended Binary Coded Data Interchange Code).
+I think the person(s) who came up with that acronym went to the Redundancy School of Redundancy!
+The EBCDIC code set uses a different combination of 8 bits to represent various characters.
+It is not compatible with ASCII.
+It is usually pronounced "EB-such-dick".